EricDarve/me343-cme216-winter-2021/Homework/HW6/ADCME_setup.md

 # ADCME installation instructions

-If you have some earlier version of Julia already installed with a version at least 1.0, it should work and you can skip the steps below.
+If you have some earlier version of Julia already installed with a version at least 1.0, it should work, and you can skip the steps below.
 Go straight to step 2 "Install Project Dependencies."
 For Windows platforms, you will also need Microsoft Visual Studio 2017 15 (see below for instructions).

 ## 1. Install Julia